Kudzu Root for Weight Loss: Benefits, Craving Control & Blood Sugar Support

 • Kudzu root powder for smoothies or teas

-300–600 mg of extract once or twice daily, preferably before meals.
+Suggested Dosage: 300–600 mg extract once or twice daily before meals.
+Pair with a protein- and fiber-rich diet.

 • May cause mild digestive discomfort in high doses